 - LCUT etc.

-In our upcoming tutorials, we will see about the code coverage and its types.
+In our next tutorial, we will see the code coverage and its types.